cowtrix/cowtrix.github.io/posts/how-to-upload-your-mind.md

 # What Persists

 The idea of immortality has always held some fascination over me.
 When I was 18, I wrote [this piece](/god-only-wise) about it.
 It may be possible to extend the longevity of our flesh, coaxing our metabolism into another decade or ten with gene therapy, nanobots, or a thousand other possible outcomes of gerontological research.
-This desire, for me, is more about just wanting to see how things turn out for us.
+Personally, I'd just like to see how things turn out for us.
 But I think, even in the best possible case, my metabolism will be eventually be interrupted by some unavoidable crisis.
-And that is all it takes.
+Just for a moment, but that is all it takes.

-Our human obsession with what persists of us when we are gone has led many to consider the idea of transferring your consciousness to some kind of synthetic container, where it can continue to exist outside of the confines of biological fragility.
+Our human obsession with what persists of us when we are gone has led many to consider the idea of transferring your consciousness to some kind of synthetic container, where it can continue to exist outside of the confines of biological senescence.
 But personally, I've found most conceptions of what this process could look like to be existentially horrifying, or at the least unsatisfying.

 What does an actually good process of uploading your mind look like?
 Here's the list of requirements that I, personally, would like to see.